 What Is Management?
-Definitions and Functions
+Definitions, Functions and Styles

 Workplaces depend on the strength of those in management positions.
 In addition to directing employees, managers must communicate with more senior professionals in their company to ensure the team meets goals and furthers the company’s mission.
 Although the duties of managers differ based on their industry and workplace, most fulfill the same basic responsibilities.
 In this article, we discuss what management is, the operations of management and how you can become a good manager.